Who is the hotel guest of 2020? (Infographic)

 - Many guests have grown weary of needing to carry several forms of identification with them for checking into a hotel.

-- In 2020, more hotels will facilitate the use of a single virtual fingerprint which guests can use for everything that requires identification and customisation (e.g. check-in and check-out, room configuration, transactions).
+- In 2020, more hotels will facilitate the use of a single virtual fingerprint which guests can use for everything that requires identification and customization (e.g. check-in and check-out, room configuration, transactions).

 - This ID is non-replicable and works through RFID encryption and DNA-based identification.
 It contains layers of information which, at the user’s discretion, can be made available to other entities if needed.